AndersonCole/WaterTowerProject/README.md

-Simulates physical sensors within a water tower to monitor for issues.
+College IoT project that simulates physical sensors within a water tower to monitor for issues.
 Has multiple stopping points if certain alert conditions are met, including interrupts to act as emergency stops.
 Publishes all data collected to a public MQTT broker every 5 seconds.

 Wiring Diagram included below